huseyindas/chat-with-pdf/README.md

     cp .env.example .env
     ```
     Edit .env as necessary to configure your environment settings.

+3. Activate the virtual environment:

+    - If you have Pipenv installed, you can activate the virtual environment with:
+    ```bash
+    pipenv shell
+    ```

+    - If you do not have Pipenv, you can install the required packages using requirements.txt:
+    ```bash
+    pip install -r requirements.txt
+    ```

 ## Starting the Application
 To start the FastAPI application with Docker Compose, you can use the provided start.sh script: